 In addition to the USEC Savings Program, during 2008, executives designated by the Company, including the named executive officers, could participate in the USEC Inc. Executive Deferred Compensation Plan (the "Deferred Compensation Plan").
 Mr. Welch, Mr. Van Namen, and Mr. Wright participated in the Deferred Compensation Plan in 2008.
 The Deferred Compensation Plan is intended to be a non-qualified deferred compensation plan that complies with the regulations of Section 409A of the Internal Revenue Code of 1986, as amended.
 The Deferred Compensation Plan replaced the USEC Inc. 401(k) Restoration Plan, effective January 1, 2008.
 Account balances under the 401(k) Restoration Plan were transferred to the Deferred Compensation Plan.
-Participation in the Deferred Compensation Plan is not limited to the Company's officers but also includes a select group of management and highly compensated employees.
+Participation in the Deferred Compensated employees.
 Participants in the Deferred Compensation Plan may defer up to a maximum of 90% and a minimum of 5% of base salary and a maximum of 100% and a minimum of 5% of cash bonus amounts received through the Company's incentive compensation programs.
 The Company matches participant contributions under the Deferred Compensation Plan at the rate that would apply if they had been contributed to the USEC Savings Program without regard for any statutory limitations, reduced by amounts contributed to the USEC Savings Program.
 A participant may receive a distribution from the Deferred Compensation Plan upon a qualifying distribution event such as a separation from service, disability, death, or in-service distribution on a specified date, change in control or an unforeseeable emergency all as defined in the plan.
 Distributions from the Deferred Compensation Plan will be made in cash in a lump sum, annual installments, or a combination of both, in the manner elected by the participant and provided for in the plan.